National Academy of Sciences

-Awarded to a scientist making lasting contributions to the study of the physics of the Earth and whose four to six lectures would prove a solid, timely, and useful addition to the knowledge and literature in the field.
+Awarded to a scientist making lasting contributions to the study of the physics of the Earth and whose lectures will provide solid, timely, and useful additions to the knowledge and literature in the field.
+The nominee should also be a good speaker with the ability to summarize and synthesize current knowledge in the field.
+The recipients is awarded a $20,000 prize and funds to present a series of Day Lectures.
 Provided for by funds from the Arthur L. Day Bequest.
-Scheduled for presentation in 2014.

 R. Lawrence Edwards (2011)

 For innovative use of U-Th and stable isotope systems to discover and quantify abrupt 30-500 ka temperature excursions and their timings attending Milankovitch cycle-induced global climate changes.